RobEn-AAST/AI-Mate-ROV-2021/Task 2.2 - Coral colony health/README.md

 ### NEED TO RECOMPILE DARKNET AT FIRST USE, #> cd Detector & make
 ### ~~Need to compile opencv * might be optional~~- OPTIONAL
+however, Follow this tutorial to build opencv on ubuntu distros : https://linuxize.com/post/how-to-install-opencv-on-ubuntu-20-04/ and of course set OPENCV=1 in MakeFile dear.

 ## Installation